 The center of life in Capri is the Piazzettta.
 Often overflowing with crowds, it’s been called “the world’s living room.”

-Most people indulge in a Blue Grotto boat tour, though it can be a tourist trap extraordinaire.
+Most people indulge in a Blue Grotto boat tour.
 If the sea waters are calm, you transfer from your motor boat into a row boat and enter the cave.
 Then, the magical colors of the water and walls envelope you.